 Oil and natural gas exploration costs, other than the costs of drilling exploratory wells, are expensed as incurred.
 The costs of drilling exploratory wells are capitalized pending determination of whether the Company has discovered proved commercial reserves.
 If proved commercial reserves are not discovered, such drilling costs are expensed.
 In some circumstances, it may be uncertain whether proved commercial reserves have been discovered when drilling has been completed.
-Such exploratory well drilling costs may continue to be capitalized if the reserve quantity is sufficient to justify its completion as a producing well and sufficient progress in assessing the reserves and the economic and operating viability of the project is being made.
+Such exploratory well drilling costs may continue to be capitalized if the reserve quantity is sufficient to justify viability of the project is being made.
 Costs to develop proved reserves, including the costs of all development wells and related equipment used in the production of crude oil and natural gas, are capitalized.